Project-MONAI/monai-deploy-app-sdk/docs/source/getting_started/tutorials/mednist_app.md

-# 2) Creating MedNIST Classifier app
+# Creating MedNIST Classifier App

+This tutorial demos the process of packaging up a trained model using MONAI Deploy App SDK into an artifact which can be run as a local program performing inference, a workflow job doing the same, and a Docker containerized workflow execution.

 ## Setup